 - “Ljubljana Process II – Rehabilitating our Common Heritage”, supported by the European Commission and the Council of Europe.

-- Vukovar-Vučedol-Ilok: Research, Reconstruction, Revitalisation (Ministry of Culture / Council of Europe Development Bank);
+- Vukovar-Vučedol-Ilok: Research, Reconstruction, Revitalisation (Ministry of Culture and Media / Council of Europe Development Bank);

 - participation in the TRADUKI Network – European Network for the Promotion of Literature and Books; and

-- participation in Roberto Cimetta Fund dedicated to mobility of artists and cultural managers.
+- participation in the Roberto Cimetta Fund dedicated to the mobility of artists and cultural managers.